CriMenghini/Wikipedia/README.md

 ## Get in touch with Wikipedia

-The task of this little work is to:
+The goal of this little work is to:

-* Find all articles in Italian and Portuguese that mention Matteo Renzi;
+* Find all articles in Italian and Portuguese that mention Matteo Renzi

+The code to accomplish this task is stored in the `.py` files mentioned below:

+1. `wiki_parser.py`: contains the class used to parse wikimedia `xml`
+2. `helpers_parser.py`: gathers functions applied during the parse.

 * Rank them by how frequently they were viewed in November.

 Then to play a bit with data: